dimidagd/ultralytics_dotav2/evaluate/metrics/mae/README.md

 ```

 ## Limitations and Bias
-One limitation of MAE is that the relative size of the error is not always obvious, meaning that it can be difficult to tell a big error from a smaller one -- metrics such as Mean Absolute Percentage Error (MAPE) have been proposed to calculate MAE in percentage terms.
+One limitation of MAE is that the relative size of the error is not always obvious, meaning that it can be difficult to tell a big error from a smaller one -- metrics such as Mean Absolute Percentage Error (MAP) have been proposed to calculate MAE in percentage terms.

 Also, since it calculates the mean, MAE may underestimate the impact of big, but infrequent, errors -- metrics such as the Root Mean Square Error (RMSE) compensate for this by taking the root of error values.